opensource-3d-p/rperf/README.md

 these iterator-analogues against each other asynchronously until the test period ends, at which point the sender indicates completion within its stream.

-During each exchange interval, an attempt is made to send `length` bytes at a time, until the amount written to the stream meets or exceeds the bandwdith target, at which point the sender goes silent until the start of the next interval; the data sent within an interval should be uniformly distributed over the period.

 To reliably handle the possibility of disconnects at the stream level, a keepalive mechanism in the client-server stream, over which test-results are sent from the server at regular intervals, will terminate outstanding